Macau: Government and politics

 The territory's jurisdictional independence is most apparent in its immigration and taxation policies.
-The Identification Department issues passports for permanent residents which differ from those issued by the mainland or Hong Kong, and the region maintains a regulated border with the rest of the country.
+The Identification Department issues passports for permanent residents, which differ from those issued by the mainland or Hong Kong, and the region maintains a regulated border with the rest of the country.
 All travellers between Macau and China and Hong Kong must pass border controls, regardless of nationality.
 Chinese citizens resident in mainland China do not have the right of abode in Macau and are subject to immigration controls.
 Public finances are handled separately from the national government, and taxes levied in Macau do not fund the central authority.

 The Macao Garrison is responsible for the region's defence.
 Although the Chairman of the Central Military Commission is supreme commander of the armed forces, the regional government may request assistance from the garrison.
-Macau residents are not required to perform military service and the law also has no provision for local enlistment, so its defence force is composed entirely of nonresidents.
+Macau residents are not required to perform military service, and the law also has no provision for local enlistment, so its defence force is composed entirely of nonresidents.

-The State Council and the Ministry of Foreign Affairs handle diplomatic matters, but Macau retains the ability to maintain separate economic and cultural relations with foreign nations.
+The State Council and the Ministry of Foreign Affairs handle diplomatic matters.
+Still, Macau retains the ability to maintain separate economic and cultural relations with foreign nations.
 The territory negotiates its own trade agreements and actively participates in supranational organisations, including agencies of the World Trade Organization and United Nations.
 The regional government maintains trade offices in Greater China and other nations.

 Public political demonstrations in Macau are generally rare.

 Lusophonia membership

 Macau is not a member of the Community of Portuguese Language Countries, despite Portuguese being one of its official languages.
 This is due to it not being a sovereign nation, but a subnational division of China.
-In 2006, during the II Ministerial meeting between China and Portuguese Speaking Countries, the CPLP Executive Secretary and Deputy ambassador Tadeu Soares invited the Chief Executive of the Government of the Macau Special Administrative Region, Edmund Ho, to request the Associate Observer status for Macau.
+In 2006, during the II Ministerial meeting between China and Portuguese-speaking countries, the CPLP Executive Secretary and Deputy Ambassador Tadeu Soares invited the Chief Executive of the Government of the Macau Special Administrative Region, Edmund Ho, to request the Associate Observer status for Macau.
 The Government of Macau has yet to make this request.
-In 2016, Murade Murargy, then executive secretary of CPLP said in an interview that Macau's membership is a complicated question, since like the Galicia region in Spain, it is not an independent country, but only a part of China.
+In 2016, Murade Murargy, then executive secretary of CPLP, said in an interview that Macau's membership is a complicated question, since, like the Galicia region in Spain, it is not an independent country, but only a part of China.
 However, the Instituto Internacional de Macau (澳門國際研究所) and the University of São José are Consultative Observers of the CPLP.